What business rates are

 Anyone using a building or part of a building for non-domestic purposes has to pay business rates.

-A proportion of the business rates we collect is used to pay for the services we provide.
+Part of the business rates we collect is used to pay for the services we provide.
 This is added to revenue from Council Tax payers, government grants and other monies.

 The Valuation Office Agency (VOA) sets the rateable value of all non-domestic properties in the country.
+You can find the rateable value of a property on GOV.UK.

-The VOA updates the rateable values of all business and other non-domestic properties (properties that are not just private homes) in England and Wales.
+The VOA updates the rateable values of all business and other non-domestic properties (those that are not just private homes) in England and Wales.
 This is called a revaluation.
+The last revaluation came into effect on 1 April 2023.

 Rateable values are the amount of rent a property could have been let for on a set valuation date.
-For the 2023 valuation, that date was 1 April 2021.
+For the 2023 revaluation, that date was 1 April 2021.
+We use these rateable values to calculate business rates bills.

 Finding your rateable value

-Find out your rateable value
+Find the rateable value of a property.

 What to do if you think your rateable value is too high